javieraespinosa/dxlab-dataviz/README.md

 ### Execution

-Configure environment for all exercises:
+Configuration for running all exercises:

 ```sh
 # Folder containing the hands-on material